 The Karl Rosenfield Peony is one of the most deeply-colored, dramatic peonies in the garden.
-Fortunately, they’re also incredibly easy to grow!
+Fortunately, they’re also incredibly easy to grow and make a beautiful addition to your early summer garden!

 Keep reading to learn how to grow Karl Rosenfield peonies.